-If the time limit expires in the middle of a game, players play an additional three turns, with the current (active) player's turn becoming turn 0.
-The second player's next turn will be considered turn 1, followed by the first player's turn 2, and then back to the second player for turn 3-the final turn.
-If neither player has won at the end of these extra turns, the game is declared a draw.
-Though these extra turns don't have a time limit, judges can issue penalties if they determine that a player is intentionally playing slowly or impeding the smooth operation of the tournament, so players are advised to play quickly.
+If the time limit expires in the middle of a game, resolve the situation in the following order:

+- 1) Players play an additional three turns, with the current (active) player's turn becoming turn 0.
+The second player's next turn will be considered turn 1, followed by the first player's turn 2, and then back to the second player for turn 3-the final turn. - 2) If neither player has won at the end of these extra turns, the game is declared a draw.

 After carrying out the above, or if the time limit is reached between games, compare the number of games won by each player.
-If they have both won the same number of games, the match is declared a tie.
+If they have both won the same number of games, the match is declared a draw.
 If one of the players has won more games than the other, that player is declared the winner of the match.

-If there is a tie due to all players fulfilling loss conditions simultaneously, the current turn-player loses the game and their opponent is declared the winner.
+If there is a tie due to all players fulfilling loss conditions simultaneously, the current turnplayer loses the game and their opponent is declared the winner.